 3-in-1 Cherry offers many sweet returns

-Meticulously grafted to grow successfully and produce abundantly, the 3-in-1 offers not only a cold hardy variety but 3 of the most flavorful cherries available.
-Deep red cherry varieties are complimented by a yellow blushed with red, combining to give you a cherry assortment that you'll look forward to each season.
+Meticulously grafted to grow successfully and produce abundantly, the 3-in-1 offers not only a cold-hardy variety but 3 of the most flavorful cherries available.
+Deep red cherry varieties are complemented by a yellow blushed with red, combining to give you a cherry assortment that you'll look forward to each season.

 3-in-1 Cherry Tree Pollination